Not Guilty (1910 film)

-Not Guilty is a 1910 American silent short drama produced by the Thanhouser Company.
+Not Guilty is a 1910 American silent short drama film produced by the Thanhouser Company.
 The film focuses on Harry Martin who bids goodbye to his blind mother before he leaves the house and soon encounters a fleeing thief.
 The thief deposits a stolen purse into Harry's pocket and the police promptly discover and arrest Harry.
 They take him back to his home where he bids goodbye and is jailed.
 His blind mother becomes ill, under the false belief that her son is away on a journey.
 After he learns of this, he breaks out and returns home.
 The police surround and search the house and Harry flees to another building on a clothesline.
 Successfully having eluded the police, Harry buys a paper the following morning and discovers that the real thief has turned himself in.
 The film is known for its early use of a close-up shot to portray the complex action of the thief depositing the purse into Harry's pocket.
 The film was released on September 20, 1910, and met with mixed reviews.
 The film survives in the Library of Congress archives.